‘Not from the stars do I my judgement pluck,

 Here is the challenge: Can we have dogs who are beautiful, who meet the breed standard, are competitive in the breed ring and who also have strong hunting instincts?
 Or, said differently, can we have a hunting dog who is also beautiful?
 That is the question.
 If we can do that then, like Shakespeare, we will have reached toward the stars.

 We are Leslie Anderson and Larry Dodd.
 We love Golden Retrievers.
 We are scholars, writers and university professors and our dogs are our friends and companions.
 Larry is the support system for all of us.
 Leslie is the trainer.
-We have two dogs.
+Right now we have only one dog: Quince.
+We lost Puk in September, 2022.
 Leslie is an amateur who trains and handles our dogs.
 In the obedience ring she is an exhibitor.
 We also show our dogs in the breed ring but we use professional handlers there.